 Many tourists in Barbados complain about being harassed by people selling narcotics, which are illegal in the country.
 Drug-related violence, however, is usually confined to drug dealers and their associates, especially in more populated tourist areas that also tend to higher level security.

-To avoid crime, travelers are advised:
+To avoid crime, travelers are advised to:

 - Be vigilant when using public telephones or ATM machines, especially those located near roadsides or in secluded areas.
 Try not to ever have your back facing towards any possible perpetrators.

-- While at the beach, visitors should safeguard valuables.
+- While at the beach, safeguard valuables.
 Although hotels and resorts are generally safe, loss of unattended items is possible.
 Because you are at risk bringing expensive or valuable items out of the hotel, and the hotel itself is not 100% guaranteed safety, it is often best to leave these kinds of items at home.